GRAPHIA: Harnessing Social Graph Data to Enhance LLM-Based Social Simulation: Introduction

 \section{Introduction}

 Social simulation with LLM-based agents has emerged as a powerful paradigm in computational social science~\cite{S3,llm_simulation_survey1}, enabling large-scale exploration of emergent social phenomena such as echo chambers and influence propagation~\cite{piao2025agentsociety,coling_echo_chamber}.
-These macroscopic phenomena arise from microscopic interaction patterns.
-For instance, individual-level preferential attachment drives the power-law degree distributions in scale-free networks~\cite{barabasi1999emergence}.
-Despite this well-established micro–macro link, existing approaches often decouple these two levels in both simulation and evaluation.
+These macroscopic phenomena arise from microscopic text-based interactions between LLM-based agents.
+Consequently, realistic social simulation requires modeling the microscopic actions that drive graph evolution~\cite{mcpherson2001birds}.

+Despite this intrinsic micro-macro link, current social graph generators often decouple these two levels.
+At the macro level, deep-learning based generators focus on structural evolution using node IDs but ignore the semantic text that catalyzes edge formation~\cite{TIGGER, DGGen}; while LLM-based generators rely either on qualitative case studies for evaluation~\cite{piao2025agentsociety,coling_echo_chamber} or context-specific pipelines such as Twitter simulation~\cite{GAG} that lack generalization.
+At the micro level, prior work focuses on fine-grained behavioral realism. \citet{zhousotopia} propose SOTOPIA to evaluate how agents interact, while \citet{zhou2025personaeval} focus on predicting who interacts next.
+Yet these LLM-based generators often overlook the macroscopic evolution of the social graph structure.

-At the micro level, prior work emphasizes fine-grained behavioral realism. \citet{zhousotopia} propose SOTOPIA to evaluate how agents interact, while \citet{zhou2025personaeval} focus on predicting who interacts next.
-At the macro level, existing studies rely either on qualitative case studies \cite{piao2025agentsociety,coling_echo_chamber} or task-specific simulation pipelines such as Twitter simulation~\cite{GAG}.
-These approaches face two limitations: (i) the lack of a generalizable training framework that jointly optimizes micro-level interactions and macro-level structure using social graph data as supervision; (ii) the lack of unified metrics to quantitatively measure how well simulated networks match real ones in both interactions and structure.
+Collectively, these approaches face three critical limitations: \textbf{(1) Representational Deficiency}: traditional deep-learning based models are confined to modeling graph topology and are incapable of capturing the underlying text-driven activity; \textbf{(2) Methodological Gap}: the lack of a generalizable training framework that optimizes micro-level interactions and macro-level structure using social graph data as supervision; and \textbf{(3) Evaluation Gap}: the lack of unified metrics to quantitatively measure how well simulated social graphs match real ones in both interactions and structure.